 Given that everything went fine so far you should have an output from Prometheus with its version and the version of Go it is using.
 As Prometheus was designed with the primary purpose of monitoring web services it doesn’t natively monitor your local systems.
 This is where the Node Exporter part comes in, this takes the information from your system and passes it into Prometheus.
 So the next step is to download and install the Node Exporter:

 cd ~/Prometheus wget https://github.com/prometheus/node_exporter/releases/download/0.11.0/ node_exporter-0.11.0.linux-amd64.tar.gz mkdir node_exporter cd node_exporter tar -xvzf ../https://github.com/prometheus/node_exporter/releases/download/ 0.11.0/node_exporter-0.11.0.linux-amd64.tar.gz

 Now once started the node exporter will run in the background and export the metrics to a web interface that can be used to capture them.
 To make it tie in with how services are normally handled on Ubuntu we can create an Upstart script to start the service at bootup, so first, create a link for the node exporter in /usr/bin

 Next, we need to create the upstart script, so open it as below, note that I’m using nano to edit the file here, other text editors are available:

 Then paste the following lines into that file:

-That was a nice simple script so save and exit and then the service command can now be used to start and stop the node exporter as required.
+That was a nice simple script.
+Save and exit and the service command can now be used to start and stop the node exporter as required.

 service node_exporter start